AvePoint/cloud-api/docs/docs/services-and-features/enpower/environments.md

-usageOfFilePercentage | The usage of file percentage by this environment. | string usageOfLog | The usage of log in environment. | string usageOfLogPercentage | The usage of log percentage by this environment. | string primaryContact | The Cloud Governance primary contact of this environment. | object secondaryContact | The Cloud Governance secondary contact of this environment. | object lastRenewalTime | The last renewal time of this environment. | string lastRenewalBy | The latest user who renewed this environment. | object
+usageOfFilePercentage | The usage of file percentage by this environment. | string usageOfLog | The usage of log in environment. | string usageOfLogPercentage | The usage of log percentage by this environment. | string primaryContact | The Cloud Governance primary contact of this environment.
+For the detailed user properties, refer to [User Details](#user-details). | object secondaryContact | The Cloud Governance secondary contact of this environment.
+For the detailed user properties, refer to [User Details](#user-details). | object lastRenewalTime | The last renewal time of this environment. | string lastRenewalBy | The latest user who renewed this environment.
+For the detailed user properties, refer to [User Details](#user-details). | object
 | renewalProfileApplied | Indicates whether Cloud Governance renewal profile has been applied to the environment. <br> Valid values: <br> <ul><li> **true** for yes <br> </li><li> **false** for no <br> | boolean |
-Metadata | The Cloud Governance metadata of this environment. | list
+Metadata | The Cloud Governance metadata of this environment.
+For the detailed metadata properties, refer to [Cloud Governance Metadata Details](#cloud-governance-metadata-details). | list
 | electionProfileApplied | Indicates whether any Cloud Governance contact election profile has been applied to this environment. <br> Valid values: <br> <ul><li> **true** for yes <br> </li><li> **false** for no <br> | boolean |
 | isRegistered | Indicates whether this environment has been imported to Cloud Governance. <br> Valid values: <br> <ul><li> **true** for yes <br> </li><li> **false** for no <br> | boolean |
-Phase | The Cloud Governance phase of this environment. | string phaseAssignees | The current Cloud Governance phase’s assignee. | string renewProfile | The renewal profile assigned to this environment. | string electionProfile | The election profile assigned to this environment. | string claimStatus | The Cloud Governance claim status of this environment. | string
+Phase | The Cloud Governance phase of this environment. | string phaseAssignees | The current Cloud Governance phase’s assignee. | string renewProfile | The renewal profile assigned to this environment.
+For the detailed profile properties, refer to [Cloud Governance Profile Details](#cloud-governance-profile-details). | object electionProfile | The election profile assigned to this environment.
+For the detailed profile properties, refer to [Cloud Governance Profile Details](#cloud-governance-profile-details). | object claimStatus | The Cloud Governance claim status of this environment. | string

-**Security group details:**
+### Security Group Details

 | Elements                | Description                                                                 | Type    |
 |-------------------------|-----------------------------------------------------------------------------|---------|